Part 2: Service vs. Hospitality in the Eikaiwa Business

 Differentiating Through Hospitality

-In a competitive market, service is expected.
-Hospitality is what sets us apart.
 We strive to create a community where every child feels seen, every parent feels heard, and every interaction is infused with care.

 This means going beyond transactional relationships.
 We invite parents to participate in school life, seek their input, and celebrate their children’s growth together.
-We also encourage staff to share their own cultures and stories, fostering a sense of global community.

 Looking Ahead: The Future of Service and Hospitality

-As technology transforms education, the basics of servicesuch as online scheduling, digital progress reports, and virtual classroomsare becoming more efficient.
-Even so, the human touch of hospitality is more important than ever.
+As technology continues to transform education, the basics of service such as online scheduling, digital progress reports, and virtual classrooms are becoming more efficient.

-In conclusion, by drawing on familiar experiences from the hospitality industry, it becomes clear:
+By drawing on familiar experiences from the hospitality industry, it becomes clear:

 • Service is doing what is expected, reliably and professionally